-32 Net Neutrality is the principle that users of the internet (both consumers and those making and distributing content) should be in control of what they see and do online - not the broadband or mobile providers that connect people and businesses to the internet (otherwise known as internet service providers or ISPs).
+33 Net Neutrality is the principle that users of the internet (both consumers and those making and distributing content) should be in control of what they see and do online - not the broadband or mobile providers that connect people and businesses to the internet (otherwise known as internet service providers or ISPs).
 Read here for more info.

-- The role of artificial intelligence (AI) AI is a technology that is already having a profound impact across DRCF member regulators' remits and has the potential to drive how immersive technology and environments develop.
-The need for a joined-up approach to AI has already been recognised, as demonstrated by the new DRCF advisory service to help businesses launch AI and digital innovations.33 Member regulators will continue to consider how AI developments could impact a range of areas, including immersive technologies. - Overlaps between competition and online safety Ofcom and the CMA will need to consider potential interactions between competition in relevant markets and online safety.
+- Interactions between competition and data processing DRCF members will need to ensure that data collected for the purposes of improving experiences, and thereby developing competitive offerings, will not negatively impact the data protection rights of users. - The exploitation of behavioural biases The ICO and CMA have reviewed how online practices influence consumer behaviours and will need to continue doing so as immersive environments develop.
+As immersive technology platforms develop, they must ensure that users remain in control of what information they share, and that they can refuse offerings without harmful techniques being used to get them to make deals or decisions they might otherwise not have. - The impact of privacy enhancing technologies (PETs) DRCF members may need to consider together how PETs might be utilised across their remits for information sharing, competition, data protection and online safety. - The role of artificial intelligence (AI) AI is a technology that is already having a profound impact across DRCF member regulators' remits and has the potential to drive how immersive technology and environments develop.
+The need for a joined-up approach to AI has already been recognised, as demonstrated by the new DRCF advisory service to help businesses launch AI and digital innovations.34 Member regulators will continue to consider how AI developments could impact a range of areas, including immersive technologies. - Overlaps between competition and online safety Ofcom and the CMA will need to consider potential interactions between competition in relevant markets and online safety.
 For example, the size of relevant organisations may influence their capacity to invest in online safety tools and the degree of supervision through the online safety regime. - Overlaps between privacy and online safety The need to ensure the safety of users of immersive environments is likely to involve a certain degree of automated moderation and monitoring.
 Ofcom and the ICO will need to consider the interaction between that moderation and how the privacy of the user can be maintained. - Digital identity Digital identity is potentially relevant to the development of interoperability in immersive environments.
 It is also of wider interest to DRCF regulators given linkages to issues such as consumer access and digital exclusion, competition, and age assurance (which is relevant to online safety).